NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - Who is hiding?

 *Because the hidden often tells more than the seen — with some exceptions.*
+(Usually there's a hidden player or a hidden layer.
+Rarely there's neither.)

+>**Note:** Eagle asks: Is this fight about *what* — or about *who decides*?
+>
+> About what (the fish, the oil).
+About who decides (the fishing rights, the drilling rights).
+If it keeps returning — who decides was never settled, or isn't respected.
+>
+> What Eagle sees can be misleading.
+That's why Eagle reports to Bloodhound.
 ---

 **BLOODHOUND — CHECKs**